stepas-toliautas/enccs-instructor-training/content/interactive-teaching.md

 load, with particular attention to extraneous load, can help prevent **cognitive overload** from impeding learning altogether.

-One way to manage cognitive load as tasks become more complex is by using guided practice: creating a structure that narrowly guides focus on specific skills and knowledge in a stepped fashion, with feedback at each step before transferring attention to a new feature.

 ```{figure} https://teachtogether.tech/en/figures/conceptmap-cognitive-load.svg
 Adapted from [Teaching Tech Together](https://teachtogether.tech/en/index.html), licensed under [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0/)